Plant a Tea Garden – DIY Herbal Tea Garden for your Happiness & Health

 If you aren’t able to incorporate the Camellia Sinensis into your garden due to your region and aren’t sure of what to plant in a tea garden, keep reading, there are plenty of herbal plants that you can use and still enjoy some lovely “tisanes” or herbal tea infusions from your tea garden.

 These brews (tisanes) are made from the leaves or flowers of the herbs.
-If you truly love tea, you’ll be happy with several different varieties.
+If you truly love tea, you’ll be happy with several different varieties, or you can start with just a couple of plants like mint or lemon verbena that are hardy and easy to grow.

 DIY HERBAL TEA GARDEN